kensanata/phoebe/README.md

 ## Troubleshooting

-🔥 **SSL\_cert\_file cert.pem can't be used: No such file or directory** 🔥 Perhaps
-you're missing the certificate (`cert.pem`) or key file (`key.pem`).
-The git repo has the necessary files which you can use to do a quick test.
-Copy them into the installation directory where you want to run Phoebe and try again.
-Once it works, you should _generate your own_ using the Makefile: `make cert` should do it.

 🔥 **1408A0C1:SSL routines:ssl3\_get\_client\_hello:no shared cipher** 🔥 If you
 created a new certificate and key using elliptic curves using an older OpenSSL, you might run into this.
 Try to create a RSA key instead.
 It is larger, but at